piqnt/planck.js/docs/api/classes/mousejoint.md

 point.
 This a soft constraint with a maximum force.
 This allows the constraint to stretch and without applying huge forces.

+You need to call setTarget(target) every time that mouse is moved, to track the new location of the mouse.

 NOTE: this joint is not documented in the manual because it was developed to be used in the testbed.
 If you want to learn how to use the mouse joint, look at the testbed.